vmmc2/Bleach-Docs/src/bleach_oop_features.md

 __In short, you can think of an instance of just a bag of data that can change during runtime and that has methods associated with it that might operate on such data.__

 ## Self
-The keyword ```self``` serves for a very specific purpose inside the methods of a class: It's a reference to the current instance of the class.
-It's used to refer to the current instance on which a method is being invoked.
+The keyword ```self``` serves for a very specific purpose inside the methods of a class: It is a reference to the current instance of the class.
+It is used to refer to the current instance on which a method is being invoked.

 By using it, the progammer is able to access and modify the instance’s attributes and methods.
 Contrary to Python's approach, in Bleach the name ```self``` is mandatory if the programmer wants to refer to the current instance of the class.